-OOse, we bessech thee, O Lord, the chains of our sins : and whatsoever we deserve for them mercifully turn away.
-Through Jesus

-Christ thy Son our Lord, who liveth and reigneth with thee in the unity of the Holy Ghost, one God, world without end.
+Oose, we bessech thee, O Lord, the chains of our sins : and whatsoever we deserve for them mercifully turn away.
+Through Jesus Christ thy Son our Lord, who liveth and reigneth with thee in the unity of the Holy Ghost, one God, world without end.
 R. Amen.

-The preceding Hymn of the previous Sundays is sung its place for xv. days.
+The preceding Hymn of the previous Sundays is sung in its place for xv. days.

-Having rung twice for collation but both times, whether on Double Feasts or on others, with only a single bell: let the Vigils of the Dead be said: namely Dirige.
-[543.] until Lauds: but also after the final R. is said Kyrie eleyson.
-Christe eleyson.
-Kyrie eleyson.
+Having rung twice for Collation but both times, whether on Double Feasts or on others, with only one bell: let Vigils of the Dead be said: namely Dirige.
+[531]. until Lauds: but also after the final R. is said Kyrieleyson.
+Christeleyson.
+Kyrieleyson.
 (Lord, have mercy.
 Christ, have mercy.
 Lord, have mercy.)
-Our Father. without pronouncing And lead us not.
+Our Father.
+[6]. without pronouncing And lead us not.
 The Ps.
 I will magnify.
 (30./xxix.)
-[213]. is said Then the Preces together with the Collects, as above in the Psalter [235]. : afterwards immediately let be read the collation, to be sure the The Book of the Pastoral Rule. of Blessed Gregory, Pope: which begins thus Pastoral care. or the Dialogue of the same Gregory concerning the miracles of the Holy Fathers, which begins thus On a certain day it happened. and indeed the collation from hence until Maundy Thursday before Compline except only on Sunday shall be read in the Pulpit: with habit not changed, thus, Pray, sir, give me thy blessing.
-Let the highest ranking person who is in the Choir say the Blessing.
+[209]. is said.
+Then the Preces together with the Collects, as above in Advent 104. : afterwards immediately let the Collation be read, to be sure the The Book of the Pastoral Rule. of Blessed Gregory, Pope: which begins thus Pastoral care. or the Dialogue of the same Gregory concerning the miracles of the Holy Fathers, which begins thus On a certain day it happened. and indeed the Collation from hence until Maundy Thursday before Compline except only on Sunday shall be read in the Pulpit: with habit not changed, thus, Pray, sir, give me thy blessing.
+Let the highest ranking person who is in the Quire say the Blessing.
 And when at his discretion enough hath been read let him say But thou, O Lord, have mercy upon us.
 However let the Reader continue with O Lord, have mercy upon us.
 As to which Clerks should be inscribed for reading the collation: let such always be begun by a most distinguished one from the Choir Side and let it be read in the Superior Grade until the Passion of the Lord.
 However on Saturday of Passiontide and thereafter: let it be read in the Second Form.
 In such a way that on the Wednesday before Easter: let it be read in the First Form.
-However on Double Feasts, which are celebrated within Passiontide: let it be read in the Superior Grade.
+However on Double Feasts which are celebrated within Passiontide: let it be read in the Superior Grade.

-The collation finished, immediately let Compline be rung for with one bell: but on Double Feasts with two, and this always once: and let Compline follow as above.
+With the collation being finished, immediately let it be rung for Compline with one bell : but on Double Feasts with two, and this always once : and let Compline follow as above.

-¶ It is understood that whenever Placebo. is said after Mass before Vespers through the whole of Lent, Dirige. is said before the collation until Lauds only in the congregation of the Clerks.
-However let Lauds be said after Matins of the day and of Saint Mary, and after Lauds of the Dead let be said the Ps.
+It is understood that whenever Placebo. is said after Mass before Vespers throughout the whole of Lent, Dirige. is said before the Collation only up to Lauds in the congregation of the Clerks.
+However let Lauds be said after Matins of the day and of Saint Mary, and after Lauds of the Dead let the Ps.
 Unto thee lift I up.
-(123./cxxij.)
-[412].
+(123./cxxij.) be said.
+[392].